DefinitelyTyped/DefinitelyTyped/meteor/README.md

 	this.PostsModel = PostsModel;

-You can then access the Posts collection by placing `/// <reference path='../../../collections/posts.ts'/>` at the top of a TypeScript file.
-The code would look like this:
+You can then access the Posts collection by placing something similar to `/// <reference path='../../../collections/posts.ts'/>` at the top of a TypeScript file.
+The code within the file something would look something like this:

 	PostsModel.Posts.findOne(Session.get('currentPostId'));